 In February 2021, the first full month of online sports betting in Michigan, almost 93 percent of the state betting handle was wagered online.
 This ratio is consistent with what we see in New Jersey, the nation’s largest sports betting market.

 Suffice to say, Michigan has barely scratched the surface of its potential sports betting revenue thus far.
 With more online operators on the way, don’t be surprised if Michigan becomes one of America’s top five largest sports betting markets in 2021.

 Check back here to see the latest Michigan sports betting revenue figures and analysis as the market continues to expand.

 Sports Betting Dime will keep you up to date with Michigan sports betting news.
-Find the best online sportsbooks in Michigan to open an account with along with all the necessary rules and regulations, bonuses, and other details needed to start placing sports bets in the state.
+Find the best sites with our Michigan sports betting page to open an account with along with all the necessary rules and regulations, bonuses, and other details needed to start placing sports bets in the state.
 You can also explore our state-by-state revenue tracker to see how MI compares to other markets across America.